-For the cold weather tank tops / body fit tank tops, sponsor logos are allowed on the cold weather gear for both men and women.
+For the cold weather tank tops / body fit tank tops, sponsor logos are allowed for both men and women.
 For cold weather pants, sponsor logos are allowed both for men and women according to the general ruling, as stated above.